All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 Augustus J. C. Hare - Days Near Rome - 1875.

-S. Maria del Parto (Mithraeum)
+S. Maria del Parto (Our Lady of Deliverance)

 Several tombs had apparently been thrown together at a very early period of Christianity, and formed a